Solar power in North Carolina: Duke Energy rebates

 Customers would also have the option of leasing solar equipment from a third-party.

 On April 16, 2018, the North Carolina Utilities Commission approved the program.
 It applies to Duke Energy's residential, nonresidential and nonprofit customers who installed a solar system and a bi-directional meter on their property on or after January 1, 2018.

-EnergizeNC: North Carolina's Solar For All Program
+EnergizeNC: North Carolina's Solar for All program

 The EnergizeNC coalition was awarded a $156 million grant on April 22, 2024, by the Environmental Protection Agency (EPA).
 The grant is part of the $7 billion Solar for All program, which seeks to invest in solar projects for low-income and disadvantaged communities.
 EnergizeNC has three focus areas for solar: rooftop installation in single-family homes, behind-the-meter installations in multifamily housing and non-profit buildings and community solar programs (electric co-ops).
-The program is expected to launch statewide in Fall 2025.
+The program is expected to launch statewide in the fall of 2025.

-Duke Energy Solar Centers
+Duke Energy solar centers

 A solar center is a facility that has thousands of installed solar panels.
 Duke Energy has proposed projects for a variety of solar centers using PV panels.
-The plan is to have the centers operating by late 2025 and they are estimated to produce enough electricity to power 23,000 homes.
+The plan is to have the centers operating by late 2025.
+They are estimated to produce enough electricity to power 23,000 homes.